liming-ai/AlignDet/README.md

 ## Citation
 If you find our work to be useful for your research, please consider citing.
 ```
-@article{aligndet,
+@inproceedings{aligndet,
   title={AlignDet: Aligning Pre-training and Fine-tuning in Object Detection},
-  author={Ming Li and Jie Wu and Xionghui Wang and Chen Chen and Jie Qin and Xuefeng Xiao and Rui Wang and Min Zheng and Xin Pan},
+  author={Li, Ming and Wu, Jie and Wang, Xionghui and Chen, Chen and Qin, Jie and Xiao, Xuefeng and Wang, Rui and Zheng, Min and Pan, Xin},
-  journal={arXiv preprint arXiv:2307.11077},
+  booktitle={Proceedings of the IEEE International Conference on Computer Vision},
   year={2023}
 }
 ```